thinkcompany/think_dev-standards/development-standards/css/README.md

 [This Treehouse course](http://teamtreehouse.com/library/modular-css-with-sass) is a great place to start if you're new to these concepts.

+## SMACSS and BEM together

+@todo Describe how BEM can work in harmony with the base, layout, module, state, theme categories of the SMACSS methodology.

 ## Sass and Project Setup

 All new projects begin with a `_config.scss` file, which contains variables for the project.
 We're going to set some standard variables for use across other `.scss` files.